Kawai Musical Instruments: Synthesizers

 Kawai started manufacturing synthesizers at the start of the 1980s under the brand name Teisco.
-These instruments were all analog and included the models: 60F, 110F, 100F, 100P, SX-210, SX-240, and SX-400.
-At some point, Kawai stopped using the "Teisco" brand and so some of these products can be found labelled either Teisco or Kawai.
+These instruments were all analog and included the models: 60P, 60F, 110F, 100F, 100P, SX-210, SX-240, and SX-400.
+At some point, Kawai stopped using the "Teisco" brand, so some of these products can be found labelled either Teisco or Kawai.

-During the second half of the '80s, Kawai developed and released a number of digital synthesizers.
+During the second half of the 1980s, Kawai developed and released a number of digital synthesizers.
 The most known of these are the K series: Kawai K1, K1m, K1mkII, K3 (SSM2044-based filters), K4 and K5.
 These machines follow different synthesis approaches.
 The K4 use subtractive synthesis based on sampled waveforms, the K1 and K5 are additive synthesizers.
 The K1 is one of the first popular synthesizers that has no filter whatsoever; all sounds are made by stacking wave samples and applying frequency modulation.
 The K3 is hybrid in the sense that it does employ additive synthesis for waveform generation, but these waveforms are static and cannot be modulated as in a true additive synthesizer; instead, waveshaping is done using a low-pass filter, therefore characterizing this machine as a subtractive synthesizer.
 Uniquely for their price range, all instruments feature aftertouch.
 Kawai also manufactured rack versions of most of these instruments, Kawai Q-80 MIDI sequencer (1988), and an external MIDI programming device, MM-16 MIDI Mixer (MIDI processor with slider controllers).

 Later developments resulted in Kawai Spectra KC10 (1990) based on the K4 engine, along with a group of original multitimbral instruments, including Kawai PH-50 Pop Keyboard and its half-rack version PHm, and XS-1 sound module (1989), and a group of General MIDI (GM) compatible instruments including Kawai KC20 GM Sound Keyboard (early 1990s), GMega sound module (early 1990s) as an update of previous XS-1, and K11 (1993) based on GMega and K1, etc.

 In 1996 Kawai released the K5000, an advanced additive synthesizer that greatly improved on the K5 and is now regarded as one of Kawai's very best instruments.
 It was manufactured in three versions: K5000S, which had 16 knobs for real-time control and an arpeggiator, K5000W which added a sequencer but lacked both the knobs and the arpeggiator, and the K5000R, a rack version with an arpeggiator, but no sequencer and no knobs.
 A Knobs Macro Box was sold separately for use with the W and R models.
 Kawai originally planned to release K5000X, which would combine the features of the S and W models with a 76-key keyboard and enhanced memory, but this was cancelled in the late '90s due to bad sales.
 Shortly thereafter the company stopped producing synthesizers.